The Dunning-Kruger effect can lead to technical debt

 For many technical debt management activities, M-style approaches are simply unworkable.
 We cannot answer with useful precision questions like these:

-• What is the total cost this year to retire the technical debt of that kind?
+• How much will it cost—total—to retire the technical debt of that kind?

 • How long will it take?